snemarch/ubl-extraction-playground/README.md

 A small project for exploring XML parsing speed (and memory efficiency), specifically dealing with Tradeshift UBL documents.

+Serves as a testbed outside of the main application repository, and doesn't necessarily contain production-ready or idiomatic Kotlin code.

 Performance baseline
 ====================
-The "old version" baselines required manual work – uncommenting the wanted StAX implementation in the Gradle build file, uncommeting the wanted processing (path-segment or StaxMate) version, and running.
+The "old version" baselines required manual work – uncommenting the wanted StAX implementation in the Gradle build file, uncommenting the wanted processing (path-segment or StaxMate) version, and running.
 It had a lot of jitter, but lowest numbers picked from a bunch of runs were: